 - 2 pieces dried bay leaves dahon ng laurel

-- 2 tbsp cornstarch gawgaw, mixed in 4 tbsp water
+- 2 tablespoon cornstarch gawgaw, mixed in 4 tablespoon water

 - Fish sauce patis to taste